Monday, March 18, 2013

 “War and Peace”: From Literature to Subaltern History

 “War and Peace”, both in terms of its scope and message is an extraordinary novel.
 It has a special significance in Tolstoy’s literary oeuvre.
 It brings out a great artist’s strengths and peculiarities, and also discontinuities, contradictions and ironies.
 With all these, it stands out as an original work of great beauty and substance.
-But what is generally not known is that it is also an important commentary on history and makes outstanding contribution to the discipline of historiography.
-The dominant view of history in the nineteenth century was that the political leaders, emperors and the aristocracy were the makers of glorious history and the common man was merely a consumer of this history and someone who draws inspiration from it.
+But what is generally not acknowledged is that it is also an important commentary on history and makes outstanding contribution to the discipline of historiography.
+The dominant view of history in the nineteenth century, until the coming of Hegel and Marx, was that the political leaders, emperors and the aristocracy were the makers of glorious history and the common man was merely a consumer of this history and someone who draws inspiration from it.
 “War and Peace” was the first major literary experiment that tried to demolish this view and made serious attempt to place the common man and his life at the core of history.
 It was a unique literary attempt that tried to reclaim for the common man the central place in historiography that is always largely expropriated by dominant classes, powerful political interests and those who claim to run the powerful business of peddling history.

 It was almost about 150 years ago, in 1863, that the first draft of the novel was completed, though it was not until 1865 that it started getting serialized in a magazine.
 Some sources doubt these dates and indicate that Tolstoy may have started writing the novel in 1865.
-Not satisfied with these earlier drafts, and having made many changes, Tolstoy almost rewrote the entire novel to bring it to the novel that we today know as “War and Peace”.
+Not satisfied with these earlier drafts, and having made many changes, Tolstoy almost rewrote the entire novel to bring it to the text that we today know as “War and Peace”.
 Whatever it is, reading this novel of over twelve hundred pages is a difficult project.
 In addition to the 1200 pages, there is a 60-70 pages long chapter, known as Part II of the novel, where Tolstoy somewhat gratuitously and often to the increasing annoyance of the tired readers, unleashes his own ramblings on what, according to him, history is.

 I could read this mega- novel, somehow, only because I was on a longish leave and was convalescing from a long drawn fever.
 But not all Tolstoy lovers are so happily lucky.
 I feel that sheer size of the novel could be problematic to many book lovers who approach “War and Peace” with enthusiasm.
 It is likely that book lovers who decide to read this classic and leave it unfinished at various stages may constitute a goodly number.
-It was sheer great tenacity born of undying passion for Tolstoy’s works that sustained me through, for I read the novel again after 15 years when I was on my sabbatical.
+It was tenacity born of passion for Tolstoy’s works that sustained me through, for I read the novel again after 15 years when I was on my sabbatical.
 But luckily this time I was guided to “War and Peace” by no less a person than the great Isaiah Berlin, whose famous classic essay “The Fox and The Hedgehog” even today continues to provide deep insights into works of Tolstoy, especially his “War and Peace”.

-Tolstoy’s Views on History and Historiography
+Tolstoy’s Views of History and Historiography

 During the 1850s Tolstoy was increasingly being drawn to historical writing.
 But he did not want to write historical romance and was certainly not interested in fictionalizing history.
 Like all intellectuals of the nineteenth century Tolstoy was influenced by various strands of historicism.
 If history is a clue to understanding everything about human beings, he certainly, especially as an artist, wanted to understand how history is made, created, recorded, and its myths perpetuated.
-He was especially interested in showing discrepancies between the actual unfolding of the history and it’s often deliberate and one-sided recording and writing by the political establishment.
+He was interested in showing discrepancies between the actual unfolding of the history and it’s often deliberate and one-sided recording and writing by the political establishment.
 And this he wanted to demonstrate through work of art, through a novel.